stolostron/acm-aap-aas-operations/README.md

 This repository contains artifacts, OpenShift GitOps applications, policy, conrfiguration, dashboards, and more - all involved with operating the ACM hub management layer on top of the AAPaaS offering.

-## Deploying a New Hub Using this Repository
+## Deploying Hub Services on a New Cluster

 This repository is currenlty a semi-manual deploy process, and will continue to require manual steps until we configure a shared vault instance for secret storage and injection.